utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 # What is SAP Build?
 SAP Build is SAP's low-code offering built on SAP Business Technology Platform (SAP BTP).
 It can be used to create enterprise applications, automate processes, and design business sites with drag-and-drop simplicity.
-SAP's introduction to SAP Build video: https://youtu.be/tOGT7uJed8Y
+SAP's Introduction to SAP Build video: https://youtu.be/tOGT7uJed8Y

+### Details of SAP Build

 ## What is Hyperautomation?